davidateeyore/GerbClock/README.md

 The clock has been working fine for a while now, the next clock will be a large 7 seg LED model for the Shed! dt 17MAY2024

+the shed unit has changed to a 4 x FC8x8 LEDmatrix display design, I just have to clean up the code and assemble the clock in a #D printed case.. dt 15AUG2024